wp-media/backwpup/readme.txt

-= 🆕 Introducing BackWPup 5.0 =
+= 🎉 BackWPup 5.1 – New Features & Improvements =

-Experience our most powerful update yet with a completely redesigned interface focused on simplicity and efficiency.
+We're excited to bring you BackWPup 5.1, which combines the redesigned interface of 5.0 with the return of many beloved features from previous versions.
+We've carefully listened to your feedback to offer a renewed backup experience.
+Check out our [blog post](https://backwpup.com/backwpup-5-1/) to learn more about these updates.

+🚀 What’s New in BackWPup 5.1?

+✅ Add a New Backup: Add or remove unlimited backup jobs with a few clicks.
+✅ Revamped “Backup Now” Flow: One-click to manually back up all your website data.
+✅ Edit Backup Title: Customize backup job names for better organization.
+✅ Hourly Frequency: Schedule hourly backups for more frequent protection.

+If you happen to experience any issues with the new version, contact us directly [here](https://backwpup.com/contact) so we can investigate your case.
+We are committed to resolving any concerns quickly and are actively working to ensure a smooth experience for everyone.

-New 3-Step Backup Wizard:
+How It Works: The 3-Step Backup Wizard

 * **What** - Choose your backup contents through our intuitive setup wizard

-* **When** - Set your backup schedule (daily, weekly, or monthly)
+* **When** - Set your backup schedule (hourly, daily, weekly, or monthly)

 * **Where** - Select your preferred storage destination(s)

-Create comprehensive backups with fewer clicks than ever before and restore your data with ease!
+Create comprehensive backups and restore your data with ease!